michaelrbarb/Getting_and_Cleaning_Data/Code Book.md

     - fBodyBodyGyroJerkMag-std()
     - fBodyBodyGyroJerkMag-meanFreq()
 - average:  The average of the variable by subject and activity.
-- value:  The value of the acceleration/frequency measurement.
+- value:  The value of the acceleration measurement.